acm-ndsu/Byte-le-2024/docs/source/mobbot.rst

 Inventory
 =========

 Each MOB-BOT comes with its own, standardized inventory system.
-The inventory has a max capacity of 50 ores.
-Once
+The inventory has a max capacity of **50 ores**.
+Once capacity has been reached, MOB-BOT will no longer be able to mine.
+Make sure to go back to base and make a deposit!

+Each time you mine, your drop rate will determine how many ores are added to your inventory.
+For example, if Overdrive Mining (drop rate = 4) was unlocked and there is an empty inventory, the inventory will have 4/50 slots filled.

 Abilities
 =========